letsdeel/deel-api-java-sdk/docs/WorkerRelationsApi.md

 Create worker relation with external Ids

-Create a hierarchical relation between a worker and its subordinates using external IDs to identify them.
+Create a hierarchical relation between a worker and its subordinates using external IDs to identify them.  **Token scopes**: &#x60;profile:write&#x60;

 ### Example
 ```java